dev7060/301-Days-of-Code/record.md

 Day 58: Worked on the password manager and text editor.
 Text editor can now open files.
 Password manager is stuck with a bug. <br>
 Day 59: Worked on the password manager.
 Started implementing encryption and decryption of master password. <br>
 Day 60: Completed and tested all the basic functions of the password manager.
 Just some final touch ups and it'll be ready for the beta release. <br>
+Day 61: Solved some programming problems using C Language.
+Gotta say, most of the submitted solutions didn't work. <br>